top of page

 In the sea of errors, W3C was a great resource to fix errors in my HTML and CSS files.

-he moment I had been waiting for: back-end dev.
+Finally, the moment I had been waiting for: back-end dev.
 Supabase served as the database for the webpage inputs/facts.
 If I could sum up my experience during this time: 😫😖🙄.
 I stepped away for a few days and completed the back-end portion of the course (with a bit less hair).

 Phase 5